Every Destination Has a Tipping Point

 I believe that that framing is a mistake.

 The curve says something more useful.
 Economy does not sit opposite place vitality.
 It sits inside it.
 Visitor revenue is one of the ways a place expresses its health, one indicator among several, alongside the strength of its community, its culture, its nature and its identity.
-A thriving economy is a sign of a vital place, not an alternative to one.
-So the task is not to abandon the numbers.
-It is to put them in their appropriate context, as one reading on a fuller dashboard rather than the only dial worth watching.
+A thriving economy is a sign of a vital place.
+So the task is to put the numbers in their proper context, as one reading on a fuller dashboard

 That double vision, holding the old measure inside the new one, is the work of tourism leadership now.